 - Review the features of your burglar alarm system with your provider on an annual basis.

 - Verify every alarm signal with your alarm monitoring company.

 - Go to your business to investigate every alarm signal.

 - Follow the same rules for traveling safely to work so you don’t become the victim of an ambush.

-- Wait for police to arrive prior to parking.
+- Wait for the police to arrive before parking.

 - Allow the police to inspect the premises for you, then tour the site with the police to identify anything that may indicate a burglary occurred or may be in progress.

 - Contact the alarm company to determine the cause of the signal — if system repairs are needed, arrange for them to be made immediately.

 Being confident in your response to a potential crisis at your business is one thing, but what if criminals target you at home?